Slovakia’s Prime Minister Fico shot multiple times in ‘politically motivated’ attack - Boston News, Weather, Sports | WHDH 7News

-(CNN) — Slovakia’s Prime Minister Robert Fico was hospitalized on Wednesday after he was shot five times in an assassination attempt that shocked the country.
+(CNN) — Slovakia’s Prime Minister Robert Fico was rushed to hospital in critical condition on Wednesday after he was shot five times in an assassination attempt that shocked the country.

 The attack took place after an off-site government meeting in the central Slovak town of Handlova.
 The suspected gunman was among a small crowd of people waiting to greet the prime minister on the street outside the cultural center, where the meeting took place, local media reported.

-Footage from the scene shows the injured prime minister being bundled into a vehicle by his staff, before it speeds away with him inside.
+Footage from the scene shows the gunman approaching Fico and firing at him from close range across a security barrier.
+The injured prime minister is then seen being bundled into a vehicle by his staff, before it speeds away with him inside.
 Fico was taken to a local hospital and then transferred by helicopter to a major trauma center about 20 miles (30 kilometers) away in Banska Bystrica.
 No one else was injured in the attack, officials said.

 Both the country’s Defense Minister Robert Kaliňák and Interior Minister Matúš Šutaj Eštok called the shooting “politically motivated,” with Šutaj Eštok saying that “the suspect made the decision to do it shortly after the presidential election.”